 Living in Merida for Retiring in the Yucatan

 For those wishing to retire in the Yucatan region of Mexico, the capital city of Merida offers colonial-era charm, urban vibrancy, and culture.
-In Merida, baby boomers own over 50% percent of vacation homes and rental properties.
-The houses that are located in the city centre, as well as those located on the coast, are the ones that American and Canadian investors seek out for a second home.
+In Merida real estate, baby boomers own over 50% percent of vacation homes and rental properties.
+The houses in Merida that are located in the city centre, as well as those located on the coast, are the ones that American and Canadian investors seek out for a second home.

 There are two key factors that attract retirees to Merida: affordability and modern amenities.
 Expats who are used to living comfortably and having the use of modern services and amenities will find the same in Merida.
 It has the modern-day conveniences and services that many Mexican colonial towns and cities don’t have.

-Many foreign retirees are even investing in refurbishing older colonial homes, transform them back to their former glory.
+Many foreign retirees are even investing in refurbishing older colonial homes in Merida, transform them back to their former glory.
 For expats the central colonias (neighborhoods) are very popular, you will find many concentrated there.
 But the further away you live from the historic center the lower prices become.
 You will find property ranging from $118,000 to $706,000 USD.

 The main reason is due to security, quality of life and the number of hospitals and medical facilities.
 Thanks to this, the state of Yucatan is attracting retirees from the United States and Canada.
 Some are even moving from European nations like Germany and France.
 There are even buyers here form as far away as Japan.
 It continues to be rated as one of the top three best destination for retirees, which is great news for investment and the future of the area.